Skip to content

 • Datadog::Tracing is provided by the datadog gem

-• TS::Metrics is a custom implementation to set a Datadog count metric, but the relevant part to note is that outcome (success, failure, exception) of the action is reported so you can easily track e.g. success rates per action.
+• TS::Metrics is a custom implementation to set a Datadog count metric, but the relevant part to note is that the result object provides access to the outcome (result.outcome.success?, result.outcome.failure?, result.outcome.exception?) and elapsed time of the action.

 logger